vncnttan/productivity-obsidian-notes/SLC/Assistant/SLC Post-Training/Deep Learning/1 - Perceptron (SLP & MLP).md

 Extra:
 **Softmax function**
 Function that turns a vector of K real values into a vector of K real values that sum to 1.

+Which activation function do I choose?
+- For Regression problem which the output can vary Don't use tanh (which produces -1 to 1)
+    - **Linear is more suitable**
+- For Classification:
+  Relu, Sigmoid, Tanh
+    - **Don't use relu if the output cannot be negative**
+    - **If it ranges from -1 to 1, use tanh**
+    - **Use softmax if we want the probability of the class**
 # What is Layer?
 Parts of model